← Back to 史記

 5

-Zhou's King Wu attacked Zhou and conquered Yin.
-Wei Zi then held his sacrificial vessels and went to the army gate, baring his flesh and binding his face, left hand leading a sheep, right hand grasping thatch, knee-walking forward to inform.
-Then King Wu released Wei Zi and restored his position as before.
+King Wu of Zhou attacked Zhou and conquered Yin.
+Wei Zi then took his sacrificial vessels to the camp gate, bared his chest and bound his face, led a sheep with his left hand and held thatch in his right, and knelt forward to submit his petition.
+King Wu then released Wei Zi and restored him to his old rank.

 6